autowarefoundation/autoware.universe/design/Planning/Parking/ParkingScenario.md

 - Scenario: `autoware_planning_msgs::Scenario` <br> This is the message from scenario selector.
 All modules only run when Parking scenario is selected by this topic.

 #### Output
 * Costmap: `nav_msgs::OccupancyGrid.msg`<br> This contains spaces that can be used for trajectory planning.
-The grid is considered not passable(occupied) if it is outside of parking lot polygon specified map, and percepted objects lie on the grid.
+The grid is considered not passable(occupied) if it is outside of parking lot polygon specified map, and perceived objects lie on the grid.

 ### Freespace Planner
 Freespace planner calculates trajectory that navigates vehicle to goal pose given by route.
 It must consider vehicle's kinematic model.